310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 Besides, a hero that rides a motorbike would be a Kamen Rider.
 But you fit Ryuseitai, or well, the Super Sentai image way more.[^2]

-So if you also think about it like that, you’re definitely not wrong to think I’m suitable.
+Sooo if you also think about it like that, you’re definitely not wrong to think I’m suitable.
 {% endbubble %}

 {% bubble Chiaki %}